-Sustainability has been a cornerstone of our corporate strategy.
-We inherit this from our parent group and legacy, and it is firmly embedded in our vision.
-We adopt a 360-degree view of sustainability, and our actions encompass sustainable sourcing, community benefits, climate change management and helping build a circular economy.
-We supplement this with enhanced quality and responsibility on the product side, prudent consumer communication, a strong people focus and adhering to the highest governance standards.
-In everything we do, value-creation for all stakeholders is a key consideration.
+Sustainability has been a cornerstone of our corporate I would like to express my gratitude towards our strategy.
+We inherit this from our parent group and consumers, partners, employees and the Board for legacy, and it is firmly embedded in our vision.
+We adopt their support during this year.
+I am proud to be leading a 360-degree view of sustainability, and our actions a group of highly driven colleagues who did not spare encompass sustainable sourcing, community benefits, any effort to make this year what it was, and I am climate change management and helping build a circular deeply appreciative of their efforts.
+We are committed economy.
+We supplement this with enhanced quality to fulfilling the aspirations of all our stakeholders and and responsibility on the product side, prudent consumer directing all our energies towards the ambition of being communication, a strong people focus and adhering to a formidable player in the FMCG category.
+We now have the highest governance standards.
+In everything we do, a strong foundation and will build on it to accelerate value-creation for all stakeholders is a key consideration. our growth momentum.
+We will continue to focus on our strategy and remain nimble enough to adapt to the evolving operating environment.
+The macro economic environment is challenging, and this may need us to recalibrate some of our plans.
+We are prepared for that.
+However, I also believe that this is only the beginning, and our best is a long way ahead.